collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 High level explanation: Git is a version control system that you install on your computer and use via your terminal.
 Some people came along and decided to create a web-based dashboard that you can use in connection with Git.
 I kind of think of GitHub as being like Facebook for developers.
 You have a profile where you store your code in repositories (a.k.a repos) and you have a newsfeed where you can see the activity of developers you follow.
 Organizations can have accounts too.
 If you want to work on code, you can clone or download a repo onto your personal computer, make your changes, then push the changes back to the repo on GitHub.
 Meanwhile, other users can add their own changes.
 Git and GitHub will record every change to a file and will tell you if there is a conflict between the changes of two different people.

-GitHub Vocab and Tour
+GitHub Vocab

-* source!!!!! (the original code base, probably an organizational repo that is being used as a "Shared Repository" that people without write access fork

-* repo (a place where a code base is stored)
+* repository (called repo for short, a place where a code base is stored)
+* source (the original repo someone created, not a fork)
-* fork (copy of an entire repo)
+* fork (copy of an entire repo, usually into a user account, but could be into an organization)
 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
-Some things can be done by browser or command line; some things can only be done by command line Can create, add, rename, move file in browser or from command line (images are an exception) Can make a branch by command line or in the browser Images can be drag and drop/upload, but can't rename or move in browser

-Called a pull request because the changes are "pulled into the source repository by the project maintainer."

-About forks
-"Original repository, also known as the "upstream" repository" "synchronizing your fork with the upstream repository" Configuring a remote for a fork- different depending on OS "You must configure a remote that points to the upstream repository in Git to sync changes you make in a fork with the original repository."
-Syncing a fork- see process, varies by OS
-"Syncing your fork only updates your local copy of the repository.
-To update your fork on GitHub, you must push your changes."
-Merging an upstream repository into your fork- revisit, varies by OS

-Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Viewing branches in your repository- branches tab, can delete, change default Create a branch by command line or in the browser below the commit message field.

-When you try to edit a repository that you do not have read/write access to, GitHub will automatically fork the repo to your user account.
+When you try to edit a file in a repository that you do not have write permission to, GitHub will automatically fork the repo to your user (or organizaitonal) account.
 After you commit the change, you can submit a pull request.
 Or, you can click the "Fork" button.

-Editing files in another user's repository
-"When you edit a file in another user's repository, we'll automatically fork the repository and open a pull request for you."
 "Above the new content, click Preview changes."

 "Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."